This Spiced Peach Pie is 100% foolproof and delicious!

-Call it a hack, cheat, or safety net, but what makes this pie so good is the shallow form it is cooked in and cooking the filling before baking.
-Whatever you decide it is, it makes is a totally sure bet that you won't end up with a soggy bottom!
-Which always has me thinking that would make Mary Berry very happy.
+Call it a hack, a cheat, or a safety net.
+But what makes this Spiced Peach Pie so good is cooking the filling before baking.
+Whatever you decide, it makes it a totally sure bet that you won't end up with a soggy bottom!

-Assembling your Slab Pie
+Assembling your Pie

-The crumble and the crust can both be made a day or 2 ahead of time to save some stress on pie day.
-This pie is best the day it is made, but will hold at room temperature for up to 2 days.
-To prevent the crust from becoming soggy as it rests, remove the pie from the pan after it cools and reheat it in an oven or toaster oven to re-crisp the crusts on both sides.
+To prevent the crust from becoming soggy as it rests, remove the pie from the pan after it cools.
+Reheat it in an oven or toaster oven to re-crisp the crusts on both sides.

-I love the texture contrast this pie has, from the oats in the crumb topping that crispy brown sugar, to the buttery flaky pie crust and the tender tart peaches.
-There just isn't much to not like, especially when you top the warm pie with a cold scoop of ice cream.
-I hope you enjoy and that this recipe makes you day just a little brighter!
+I love the texture contrast this Spiced Peach Pie has.
+From the oats in the crumb topping to that crispy brown sugar.
+To the buttery flaky pie crust, and the tender tart peaches.
+There just isn't much to not like.

 📖 Recipe